smfirdaus/smfirdaus/resume.md

 ### Measurement Engineer based in Qatar 🇶🇦
 [Email](mailto:smfirdaus@gmail.com) / [LinkedIn](https://www.linkedin.com/in/smfirdaus/) / [GitHub](https://github.com/smfirdaus/)
+Firdaus has extensive experience as a metering engineer, leading strategy and execution of metering systems for custody transfer and fiscal allocation.
+He has expertise in measurement verification, calibration, and uncertainty evaluation, and has contributed to the development of industry standards.
+Additionally, he has experience in project management, application development, and auditing for metering systems.

 ## 💼 Career
 **QatarEnergyLNG** _(Mar 2024 – Present)_